How to get a mortgage pre-approval

 - Bank statements

-Don’t forget to bring proof of funds for your down payment and closing costs in the form of bank statements, statements from stock accounts and mutual funds, a grant approval certificate and/or a gift letter.
+- Proof of funds for your down payment and closing costs in the form of bank statements, statements from stock accounts and mutual funds, a grant approval certificate and/or a gift letter.